3. Material Aspects and Boundaries

 G4-18 Process for defining report content

 For the materiality analysis, it was possible to build on the substantial basis of GRI reporting that has been created since 2007.
-Material sustainability topics and related measures are already presented in compact form within the Sustainability strategy Global Compact, which Geberit has committed itself to uphold and which are presented in the Communication on Progress UN Global Compact.
+Material sustainability topics and related measures are already presented in compact form within the Sustainability strategy.
+Also of a material nature are the principles of the UN Global Compact that Geberit has committed itself to uphold and that are presented in the Communication on Progress UN Global Compact.

-On this basis an internal materiality analysis was developed in 2014 as part of workshops with members of the Group Executive Board and later approved by the Executive Board.
+On this basis, an internal materiality analysis was developed in 2014 as part of workshops with members of the Group Executive Board and later approved by the Group Executive Board.
 The results were reviewed and amended slightly by an external stakeholder panel in September 2014.
 As part of the integration of Sanitec, a further review was carried out in 2015.
 There were no major changes in the material aspects.
 The materiality analysis was again discussed by an external stakeholder panel in September 2016.
 It became clear that a high degree of consensus existed between the internal standpoint of the company and the assessment of the stakeholder panel, see Panel statement and the Response from Geberit to the Panel statement.
+Following an internal review, no changes to the material aspects were carried out for reporting on the 2017 financial year.
+A further review of materiality is planned for the next reporting cycle as part of the switchover to the GRI Standards.

 G4-19 Material aspects